 Getting better at writing is like going to the gym to work out—the more often you do it, the bigger your writing “muscle” will get, and the better you’ll be at writing.

-You can practice these creative writing exercises for as little as 10 minutes at a time.
+You can practice these creative writing exercises for adults in as little as 10 minutes at a time, whether you’re a beginner or seasoned writer.
 If you get lost in your story and keep writing for hours, that’s great too.
 But you don’t have to spend hours practicing creative writing.
 You can do it in just a few minutes at a time.

 So instead of starting at a blank page wondering what to write about, try out these awesome writing exercises.

 Here are our favorite 10-minute creative writing exercises to help you start writing.